 Just as accidents have first aid to deal with the aftermath; so too does mental health issues in the workplace.

-Mental Health First Aid (MHFA) is an educational course which teaches people how to find, understand and help a person who may be developing a mental health issue.
+Mental Health First Aid (MHFA) teaches people how to understand and help a person experiencing mental health issue.
 In the same way, as we learn ordinary first aid, Mental Health First Aid teaches how to recognise the crucial warning signs of mental ill health.

 MHFA courses also teach how to recognise the signs and symptoms of common mental health issues, provide help on a first aid basis and effectively guides someone towards the right support.